Knowledge Connectivity Requirements for Solving BFT Consensus with Unknown Participants and Fault Threshold (Extended Version): The BFT-CUPFT Model

-Fig.~\ref{fig:rich:k:osr} shows an example of how processes in $\{5,6,7,8\}$ were prevented from mistakenly identifying themselves as a sink when $5$ is slow by adding an extra link from process~$6$ to~$3$.
-In the resulting graph with an extra link, processes in $\{5,6,7,8\}$ cannot identify themselves as a sink, as they discover the existence of processes $1$, $2$, $3$, and $4$ even if process $5$ is slow.
-Hence, the mentioned properties do not hold for multiple disjoint subsets of processes in that graph, solving the issue.
+When a knowledge connectivity graph satisfies the following two properties, we say that it satisfies the requirements of the BFT-CUPFT model: \begin{enumerate*}[label=(\alph*)] \item its safe subgraph $G_{\mathit{safe}}$ belongs to the extended $(f+1)$-OSR PD, and \item the core component of $G_{\mathit{safe}}$ contains at least $2f+1$ processes. \end{enumerate*}

-\textbf{New type of knowledge connectivity graphs.} In order the specify the properties of the knowledge connective graphs in which we can solve consensus without knowing the fault threshold, we first extend the definition of $k$-OSR PD.
+The graphs depicted in Fig.~\ref{fig:rich:k:osr:all} are examples of knowledge connectivity graphs that satisfy the requirements of the BFT-CUPFT.
+The graph of Fig.~\ref{fig:rich:k:osr} shows an example of how processes in $\{5,6,7,8\}$ were prevented from mistakenly identifying themselves as a sink by adding two extra links from process~$6$ to process~$3$ and from process~$7$ to process~$2$.
+In the resulting graph, processes in $\{5,6,7,8\}$ cannot identify themselves as a sink, as they discover the existence of processes~$1$,~$2$,~$3$, and~$4$ even if process~$5$ is slow.
+Similarly, the graph of Fig.~\ref{fig:rich:k:osr:2} shows an example of how processes in $\{1,\dots, 7\}$ were prevented from mistakenly identifying themselves as a sink.